 From 9/11 to the Permanent Surveillance State

-[See the Action Alert for instructions on what to do between Nov.
-27 and the first week of December.]
+[See the Action Alert for instructions on what to do prior to the expected Jan 19th vote on FISA.]

 There aren’t many calls to action that rise to this level.
 Our nation is at a critical juncture regarding the future of our civil liberties, and the responsibility of elected officials and the courts to uphold their oath to protect and preserve the Constitution.
 Between now and December 15th Congress will be deciding whether to make warrant-less surveillance permanent or allow the provision within the Foreign Intelligence Surveillance Act, Section 702, to expire as scheduled on Dec.
 31. Most people aren’t the least bit aware and we have a small window of time to change that.

 Please review this information as background on the NSA’s role in 9/11 and an introduction to legislation which will determine the powers of intelligence agencies to invade our privacy.
 Another shorter action alert will follow by December 1st.
 In the meantime, please take the next few days to absorb this message which should adequately inform you.